redhat-cop/infra.aap_configuration/README.md

  - tower_hostname, tower_username, tower_password
  - tower_hostname, tower_oauthtoken

 The OAuth2 token is the preferred method.
-You can obtain a token via the AWX CLI [login](https://docs.ansible.com/ansible-tower/latest/html/towercli/reference.html#awx-login) command, or via the tower_token module
+You can obtain the token through the prefered tower_token module, or throuhg the AWX CLI [login](https://docs.ansible.com/ansible-tower/latest/html/towercli/reference.html#awx-login) command.

 These can be specified via (from highest to lowest precedence):